sconover/wrong/README.markdown

 So does the world need another assertion framework?
 In fact, it does not!
 We actually believe the world needs **fewer** assert methods.

-The Wrong idea is to replace all those countless assert\_this, assert\_that library methods which only exist to give a more useful failure message than "assertion failed".
+The Wrong idea is to replace all those countless assert\_this, assert\_that, should\_something library methods which only exist to give a more useful failure message than "assertion failed".
 Wrong replaces all of them in one fell swoop, since if you can write it in Ruby, Wrong can make a sensible failure message out of it.

 Even the lowly workhorse `assert_equal` is bloated compared to Wrong: would you rather write this